-While their content isn’t as diverse or as plentiful as that of their paid counterparts, the services have several things going for them.
+While their content isn’t as diverse or as plentiful as that of the Netflix or Hulu, the services have several things going for them.
 The quality of the videos available is usually great, many services have their own specialty (e.g., TV shows, documentaries, vintage and classic movies), and you might even stumble into a few obscure, hard-to-find titles.
 (As with all video services, the availability of movies and shows changes from month to month, so the examples that follow were on the services at the time of publication.)

 While Crackle hasn’t reached Netflix’s level of success, having Sony Pictures Entertainment as a parent company certainly has its perks and has helped keep it afloat.
-The free streaming website boasts about 7 million monthly visits, a legitimately decent collection of movies and TV shows and a good number of original programs.
+The free streaming website boasts a legitimately decent collection of movies and TV shows and a good number of original programs.

 Though you’ll find that most of Crackle’s content is not exactly in high demand, they’ve got some pretty good older movies on their roster.
-“Big Fish,” “Blade Runner,” “Drive” and “The Matrix” are some of the biggest hits on the site.
-Cult favorites such as “The Craft” and “Being John Malkovich” and indie films like “Safety Not Guaranteed” are also currently available.
+“Sleepless in Seattle,” “Gram Stoker's Dracula,” “The Bourne Ultimatum” and “Steel Magnolias” are some of the biggest hits on the site.
+"Superbad," "The Green Hornet," "Stuart Little" and "Donny Brasco" are also currently available.

-Supported devices include smartphones, tablets, Apple TV, Amazon Fire TV, Roku and gaming consoles.
+Supported devices include iOS and Android devices, Apple TV, Amazon Fire TV, Roku, Chromecast and gaming consoles.

 Kanopy markets its content as “thoughtful entertainment” and its collection as “the world’s finest cinema.”
 As far as diversity, it’s hard to compete with Kanopy’s.
 It’s got everything from movies to documentaries to “The Great Courses” educational videos.